Keihan 3000 series: Sets with a Premium Car (January 2021 – present)

 Sets with a Premium Car are formed as follows.

 The Mc and M cars are each equipped with one single-arm pantograph.

 Interior

 Standard cars

 Passenger accommodation consists of 2+1 abreast transverse seating, with longitudinal seating at the car ends.
 Each car has priority seating and a wheelchair space.
 LCD information displays are featured above each door.

 Premium Car

 Passenger accommodation for the Premium Car consists of twelve rows of 2+1 abreast reclining seats, and four additional reclining seats, for a total of 40 seats.
 Wheelchair accommodation is provided.

 History

-The 3000 series trains were introduced into service on 19 October 2008, coinciding with at the opening of the Keihan Nakanoshima Line.
+The 3000 series trains were introduced into service on 19 October 2008, coinciding with the opening of the Keihan Nakanoshima Line.
 It was initially used on most service patterns, but later was redeployed on limited express services.

 The trains received the Laurel Prize in 2009.